brianjbayer/random_thoughts_api_e2e/README.md

 ./script/dockercomposerun -d
 ```

-This will pull and run the latest development environment image of this
+This will pull and run the latest E2E environment with the development
-project.
+image of this project.

-> :bulb: You can use the Mock application in the docker compose
-> framework development environment by specifying the `-m`
-> option (e.g. `./script/dockercomposerun -dm`)

 #### Building Your Own Development Environment Image
 You can also build and run your own development environment image.